-Helen Tibbo is a descendant of Mayflower settlers Miles Standish and John Alden but she doesn’t flaunt her pedigree or socialize with snooty blue bloods.
-It’s difficult to say exactly how her Massachusetts cultural roots have defined her, but she does embody bedrock New Englander characteristics such as self-reliance and practicality.
+Helen Tibbo is a descendant of Mayflower settlers Miles Standish and John Alden but she doesn’t flaunt her pedigree or socialize exclusively with snooty blue bloods.
+It’s difficult to say exactly how her Massachusetts cultural roots have defined her but she does embody bedrock New England characteristics such as self-reliance and practicality.
 And these traits influence her work as she helps lay a foundation for digital curation worldwide that will remain solid far into the future.

 In 1989, Tibbo joined the faculty of the School of Information and Library Science at the University of North Carolina, Chapel Hill, where she taught reference and online retrieval.
-During the 1990s, she observed a split between those of her colleagues who dealt with analog materials and those who dealt with digital materials.
+During the 1990s, she observed a split between her colleagues who dealt with analog materials and those who dealt with digital materials.
 Tibbo said, “There was a chasm between the traditional manuscript curator and, say, folks who were in state archives and dealing with electronic records.”
-But institutions were increasingly seeing personal paper collections come through the doors with computers or hard drives or disks in them and they had to start dealing with electronic materials.
-Since institutions look to new graduates to be able to tackle current challenges, Tibbo felt that it was incumbent upon SILS to offer timely courses that helped graduates do the job.
+But institutions were increasingly seeing personal paper collections come through the doors that included computers and digital storage media.
+Since institutions look to new graduates to be able to tackle current challenges, Tibbo felt that it was incumbent upon SILS to offer timely courses that helped graduates do the job of digital preservation.

 In 2000 she started teaching Digital Preservation and Access, one of the first college courses of its kind in the world.
 A lot has happened since then and the class has evolved a great deal but the core assignment hasn’t changed: students have to produce a grant proposal to send to the Institute for Museum and Library Services.
 In the process, students get exposed to a real-world digital-curation environment.